 Wash less

 Only wash your garment when it is needed.
-By cutting down on unnecessary washes, you can quickly reduce your garment's environmental footprint.
-On top of that, washing also tears greatly on your clothing - by washing less, you will keep it looking nicer for longer.
+By avoiding unnecessary washes, you can quickly reduce your garment's environmental footprint.
+On top of that, washing also tears your clothing - by washing less, you will keep it looking nicer for longer.
 Instead of laundering, airing can refresh your garment.

 Wash at a lower temperature